 How to identify heatstroke in dogs

-It's important to familiarise yourself with the signs of heatstroke to spot them early and act quickly.
+It's important to familiarise yourself with the signs of heatstroke so you can spot them early and act quickly.

 Early signs that your dog might be struggling with the heat include: